rlzh/notes-vault/Paper Notes/2020 - Multi-agent Reinforcement Learning in Bayesian Stackelberg Markov Games for Adaptive Moving Target Defense - Sengupta.md

 # Notables
 - Novelty is in considering incomplete information about adversary (improve on Markov Games) and generalize to *sequential* decision making settings (improve on Bayesian Games)
 - The **source of uncertainty** is
-	- Incomplete information about adversaries (by information, it means the current *attacker type*)
+	- Incomplete information about adversaries (by information, it means current *attacker type*)
-	- i.e., uncertainty means we do not know the exact type of attacker we are dealing with in each state, *but* the probability distribution of attacker types is assumed to be accurate
+	- i.e., uncertainty means we do not know the exact type of attacker we are dealing with in each state, *but* the **probability distribution of attacker types is assumed to be accurate**
 - Expects to have a probability distribution $\theta_s$ over attacker types for each state $s$ of the game
-	- This $\theta_s$ stays the same for all $s$  in experiments!!
+	- **This $\theta_s$ stays the same for all $s$  in experiments** (may not be realistic?)
 - State transition is ***stochastic***
 - Defender rewards purely based on
-- Ultimately, this *improves* on [[2017 - A Game Theoretic Approach to Strategy Generation for Moving Target Defense in Web Applications - Sengupta]] by supporting sequential decision-making that is based on the current configuration of the system
+- Ultimately, this improves on [[2017 - A Game Theoretic Approach to Strategy Generation for Moving Target Defense in Web Applications - Sengupta]] by supporting *sequential decision-making* that is based on the current configuration of the system

 # Future Work